-I am a Senior Lecturer at the Department of Economics at the University of Sussex.
+I am a Reader at the Department of Economics at the University of Sussex.

-To answer these questions I work with secondary data or collect household data, often combined with lab-in-the-field experiments or Randomized Controlled Trials.
+Most of my project involve a field component.
+I collect household data, often combined with lab-in-the-field experiments or Randomised Controlled Trials.
 I greatly enjoy fieldwork; it allows me to be creative and ask questions typically unasked in standard surveys, and the close interaction with households gives me a deeper understanding of the relevant issues, and also provides inspiration for future research.